 You may feel like you don’t know where to turn after an accident on someone else’s property.
-We want you to know that Butler Law Firm is here to help you make sense of this confusing situation.
+We want you to know that Butler Kahn is here to help you make sense of this confusing situation.

 There are numerous factors that could lead to a premises liability accident, such as an unmarked trip hazard, an unfenced pool, inadequate security, or a dangerous dog, for example.
 Property owners, occupiers, and other responsible parties have a duty to maintain a reasonably safe environment for visitors.
 When they fail to do so and an injury results, they may be held liable.

-There is no charge to talk to the premises liability lawyers at Butler Law Firm about your situation.
+There is no charge to talk to a Georgia premises liability lawyer at Butler Kahn about your situation.
 We are ready to listen to you, understand your concerns, and advise you about your options under the law.

 What Is Premises Liability?

 The term “premises” refers to land and the buildings or other facilities on it.
 The term “liability” refers to a person or entity’s legal responsibility for injuries and other losses.
 Premises liability can be understood as the legal responsibility of a property owner or occupier when someone gets hurt on their property.

 Under Georgia premises liability law, a property owner or occupier has a legal obligation to exercise “ordinary care” to keep the property reasonably safe for visitors.

 People who are injured on someone else’s property due to the negligence of the property owner or other responsible party may be able to file a personal injury claim.
 This includes people who were injured in public shopping areas, government facilities, offices, parking lots, or even private homes or rented apartments, for example.